RalphDesmangles/ralphdesmangles.github.io/_posts/2020-08-24-TryHackMe-Internal-Writeup.md

 last_modified_at: 2020-08-25T08:05:34-05:00
 ---
-![alt text](https://i.imgur.com/9yN2I9x.png "Internal Pic") Difficulty Rating: Hard
+![alt text](https://i.imgur.com/9yN2I9x.png "Internal Pic")

+Difficulty Rating: Hard
 Creator: [@TheMayor](https://tryhackme.com/p/TheMayor)

-Internal is supposed to a 'Penetration Testing Challenge' where simulate a security engineer conducting an external, web app, and internal assessment of the provided virtual environment.
+Internal is supposed to be a 'Penetration Testing Challenge' that simulates a security engineer conducting an external, web app, and internal assessment of the provided virtual environment.

 # Summary
+***
 - WordPress Admin had a weak password.
 - Found plain text credentials on WordPress Server
 - Exploited an Internal Jenkins Instance to gain access to a Docker Container